Jake Baddeley "Hermes"

 "Mercury Stealing the Cattle of the Gods"

-completely taken with the hubris and cleverness of his young son, so he commanded the two siblings to work it out between themselves.
-Sensing that he must obey his father, as recompense, Hermes offered his lyre to Apollo who had heard him playing the instrument and was captivated by the sound.
-Apollo accepted the gift graciously, returned the stolen cattle and the two brothers reconciled their differences.
+Unsatisfied, Apollo escalated the case up to father Zeus for resolution.
+Hermes again pleaded his case of being just a baby and incapable of such a duplicitous act.
+Zeus was so taken with the hubris and cleverness of his young son, that he commanded the two siblings to work it out between themselves.
+Apollo had heard Hermes playing the lyre was captivated by its melodious sound.
+Sensing that he must obey his father and as recompense, Hermes offered his lyre to Apollo as a gift.
+Apollo accepted the gift graciously, Hermes returned the stolen cattle, and the two brothers reconciled their differences.

-From this famous story of Hermes as the stealer of Apollo’s cattle emerges the expression of the puer aeternus, the eternal child.
+From this famous story there emerges the expression of the puer aeternus, the eternal child.
 This phrase was originated by the Greek poet Ovid in his description of the child gods of the Greek pantheon.
-Carl Jung adopted this as an archetype that psychologically describes an older man whose emotional life has remained at an adolescent level.
-This was further popularized by psychologist Dan Kiley in his 1983 book The Peter Pan Syndrome: Men Who Have Never Grown Up.
-Along with the refusal to grow up, an individual will be often express glibness, glossing over, and even lying to obfuscate the truth, with a total disregard of the consequences of one’s actions.
+Carl Jung later adopted this as a core archetype that psychologically describes an older man whose emotional life has remained at an adolescent level.
+This concept was popularized by psychologist Dan Kiley, in his 1983 book, The Peter Pan Syndrome: Men Who Have Never Grown Up.
+Along with the refusal to grow up, an individual expressing as puer aeterna will be often display glibness, glossing over, and even lying to obfuscate the truth, with a total disregard of the consequences of their actions.

 “Quite often, people with an underdeveloped Mercury can be concerned with dissemination superficial factual knowledge and